make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [flemmingkok](https://github.com/flemmingkok) for assisting with support for InTec ceiling fan with light.
 - [rsbelo](https://github.com/rsbelo) for contributing support for HTW HTWD020A4 dehumidifier.
 - [UksusoFF](https://github.com/UksusoFF) for contributing support for Zeissler ZSw.1312 water leak detector.
+- [a774969](https://github.com/a774969) for assisting with support for NWT WDH-02EM dehumidifier.